-- With the identification PED/G1/x (x = category) on the sensor nameplate, Endress+Hauser confirms conformity with the "Essential Safety Requirements" specified in Appendix I of the Pressure Equipment Directive 2014/68/EC. - Devices not bearing this marking (PED) are designed and manufactured according to good engineering practice.
-They meet the requirements of Art.
-4, Par.
-3 of the Pressure Equipment Directive 2014/68/EU.
-The range of application is indicated in tables 6 to 9 in Annex II of the Pressure Equipment Directive 2014/68/EC.
+- With the PED/G1/x (x = category) marking on the sensor nameplate, Endress+Hauser confirms compliance with the "Essential Safety Requirements" specified in Annex I of the Pressure Equipment Directive 97/23/EC. - Devices not bearing this marking (PED) are designed and manufactured according to good engineering practice.
+They meet the requirements of Art.3 Section 3 of the Pressure Equipment Directive 97/23/EC.
+The range of application is indicated in tables 6 to 9 in Annex II of the Pressure Equipment Directive.

-Other standards and quidelines
+Other standards and guidelines